Workflow

 Track which aspect changes when staffing or guest mix changes.

 Stop arguing about what's going wrong.
-Use aspects to make it obvious.
+Use aspects to validate what capture and recovery workflows are surfacing.